libis/PrimoRestApi/server/README.md

 Installing brief
 ================
-* copy lib/gson-x.x.x.jar and lib/jersey-bundle-x.x.jar into the WEB-INF/lib directory on the server
+* copy lib/gson-x.x.x.jar and lib/jersey-bundle-x.x.jar into the WEB-INF/lib directory to the frontend servers
 * copy bin/PrimoRestAPI.jar into the WEB-INF/lib directory on the server
 * register a '/rest' endpoint in the WEB-INF/web.xml file
 * restart FE and you are done